Rhymney Railway: London and North Western Railway

 The Merthyr, Tredegar and Abergavenny Railway was building its line across the heads of the valleys, giving an exit for Merthyr and Dowlais iron to the industrial Midlands and North of England over the Newport, Abergavenny and Hereford Railway and associated companies further north.
 The London and North Western Railway had certain rights over the NA&HR line, and seeing now an opportunity to get access to South Wales, it acquired a lease of the MT&AR in 1862.
 By 1864 the LNWR had pushed as far west as Nantybwch.

-The LNWR was friendly towards the Rhymney Railway and a physical connection was obviously desirable, so the Rhymney Railway (Northern Lines) Act of 25 July 1864 authorised a line northward from Rhymney to Nantybwch on the MT&AR.
+The LNWR was friendly towards the Rhymney Railway and a physical connection was obviously desirable, so the Rhymney Railway (Northern Lines) Act 1864 (27 & 28 Vict. c. cclxxv) of 25 July 1864 authorised a line northward from Rhymney to Nantybwch on the MT&AR.

 The Rhymney Railway and the LNWR agreed to construct the connecting line jointly, and running powers were granted to the Rhymney along the MT&AR as far as Ebbw Vale, although in practice these were not used.
 The LNWR did well out of the exchange of running powers, receiving the right to run to Cardiff and Penarth over the RR system, although this required the acquiescence of the Taff Vale Railway, which was not easily obtained.

 The 3 mi line was opened formally on 5 September 1871, although the public opening was not until 2 October 1871.
 The line climbed at 1 in 35 to Rhymney Bridge station, and from there to Nantybwch the joint line was part of the MT&AR.
 The LNWR immediately made use of the route to get access to Cardiff for general goods traffic; until this time it had passed via Newport, being transshipped there to broad gauge wagons as the former South Wales Railway route was still broad gauge.

 The LNWR now carried a lot of traffic to Cardiff and soon was receiving complaints that it had inadequate warehousing facilities there; it responded by building its own goods station at Tyndall Street.